 -

 Prepare the grill: Preheat the grill or barbecue to medium heat.
-If you don't have a grill, you can also use an oven in grill mode or a grill pan for similar results.
+If you don't have a barbecue, you can also use an oven on the grill setting or a grill pan for similar results.

 -

-Grill the meat: Place the marinated pieces of meat on the grill.
-Cook them slowly, turning occasionally, until the meat is cooked to your liking and slightly crispy on the outside.
-For an authentic taste, grill the meat over charcoal for a smoky flavor.
+Grilling the meat: Place the marinated pieces of meat on the grill.
+Cook them slowly, turning them occasionally, until the meat is cooked to your liking and slightly crispy on the outside.
+For an authentic taste, grill the meat over charcoal to achieve a smoky flavor.

 -

-Serve: Arrange the Nyama Choma on a serving platter and accompany it with Kachumbari, a refreshing tomato and onion salad, and Ugali or roasted potatoes for a complete meal.
+To serve: Arrange the Nyama Choma on a serving platter and accompany it with Kachumbari, a refreshing salad of tomatoes and onions, and Ugali or roasted potatoes for a complete meal.

 Note

 Nyama Choma is traditionally enjoyed outdoors with friends and family, around a fire or barbecue.
 Serve with lemon wedges and a touch of salt to enhance the flavors.
-It’s a dish that lends itself perfectly to the friendly spirit of Christmas celebrations in Kenya.
+It's a dish that perfectly captures the convivial spirit of Christmas celebrations in Kenya